snowdrop/snowdrop-cloud-devex/DEVELOPERS.md

 ## Test 1 : source -> compile -> run

 - Log on to an OpenShift cluster with an `admin` role
-- Open or create the following project : `k8s-supervisord`
+- Open or create the following project : `cloud-demo`
 - Move under the `spring-boot` folder and run these commands

 ```bash